 We have a specialised Modern Slavery team at Mills Oakley who provide expert advice and assistance to many reporting entities in this space, conduct seminars and presentations around Australia and overseas, and work closely with not-for-profit organisations, civil society and many Australian businesses to improve the education, awareness and quality of response in this space.
-This team carefully oversees our own operations, undertakes the identification of risks in our business and constantly builds upon our approach to effectively assess and address same.
+This team has grown in size over the last reporting period and continues to carefully oversee our own operations, undertake the identification of risks in our business and constantly build upon our approach to effectively assess and address same.